 - The VAT the business pays on their purchases and services on invoices from its suppliers.

 As a UK contractor or small business, some common questions may arise on FRS VAT.
-These will involve how this scheme works and how to join it and they will include:
+These’ll involve how this scheme works and how to join it and they include:

 - What is Flat Rate Scheme?

 - What is the VAT rate under FRS?